 About $5 per 9-ounce bottle.
 The Born Free bottles are relatively new to the baby bottle market (like the Comotomos), but they are making quite a splash.
 Like most fuss-free bottles, these use a unique ActiveFlow venting system that reduces gas and colic.
 In our testing, the ActiveFlow venting did indeed work very well, though we did find it a bit aggravating to have yet another small plastic piece to clean, assemble, and probably misplace!
 Like basically all modern bottles, the silicone nipple shape feels relatively natural and does a nice job controlling flow.
 If you get a gift set, it also includes some handy accessories: bottle brushes, silicone sleeves, level-3 (fast) nipples, and often a cool little formula holder and dispenser.
 One unique feature of these bottles is that they hold a bit more milk than the typical 4 and 8-ounce bottles, leaving a bit of room at the top when you mix in formula, which makes the mixing process much easier and more effective.
 Overall, we consider these bottles great for formula-fed babies, given that the nipple and base are not very natural feeling (like the Comotomo or even Tomee Tippee).
 Overall great bottles and good enough to make it onto our annual list.
 Also reasonably priced if you purchase with the accessories.
 Note that we also tested out the newer model, the Born Free Breeze, but it didn't make the list due to a poor (and collapsing) nipple design.

 It's not really fair of us to put a system like this in a list of baby bottles, but we had the opportunity to try it recently so we figured you all would like to read a bit about it.
 The concept is that you can use pouches similar in size and function to a juice pouch, to connect directly to your breast pump, use for freezer storage, and then use for feeding.
 The idea is that instead of using the typical Medela or Lanisoh bags for pumping and freezer storage only, you can also use them for feeding.
 It makes this possible by incorporating a screw top onto the pouch instead of the usual Ziplock closure.
 The screw top can be directly attached to your manual or electronic breast pump.
 Then after pumping, you put a cap on the screw top and throw it in the refrigerator or freezer.
-When you're ready to feed your baby, you can thaw a pouch in a bowl of lukewarm water (or using the Kiinde bottle warmer system).
+When you're ready to feed your baby, you can thaw a pouch in a bowl of lukewarm water (or using the Kiinde bottle warmers).
 Then, slide the pouch into the Kiinde Squeeze bottle, squeeze out the air, and attach a nipple.
 The first time we tried this feeding system process we were impressed by how easily the pouch transitioned from one mode to another, like from pumping to storage, and storage to feeding.
 Kiinde also makes a nifty (though limited capacity) storage rack for your freezer to prevent random piles of pouches from stacking up and falling over.
 In any event, we have to applaud Kiinde for coming up with such a comprehensive system that handles the entire process from pumping to feeding.
 But the question we ended up asking ourselves was whether it was really a problem that needed solving?
 After pumping, you still need to clean the pump parts and the pump-to-bag adapter threads.
 Why not a small bottle while you're at it?
 So maybe that saves a little bit of clean-up time, but not much.
 Also, during our testing, we thought it was challenging to tell exactly how much milk was getting into the bags.
 We pumped until the milk got to the 4 ounce mark and then poured it into a Medela breastmilk bottle and it was only about 2.5 ounces; turns out the milk wasn't heavy enough to really puff the bag out and get an accurate volume measurement.
 But we do realize that's no different than any other breastfeeding pouch on the market.
 So we considered that maybe we were in the same position as before: pumping into a glass or plastic bottle to get an accurate measure, and then pouring into a bag for storage.
 Personally, we find the breastmilk bottles much better than the pouches.
 How about the other feature, the fact that you can feed directly from the pouch, using an attachable nipple?
 This part we really liked.
 The nipple is good quality with a nice wide base, and the bottle does a nice job preventing gas and reflux due to the pouch not containing any air (the baby acts like a vacuum to suck out the milk, squeezing the pouch empty as they go).
 You can also squeeze the bottle a bit to simulate let-down.
 So maybe it's worth it after all?
 The pouches are about the same cost as the conventional (Medela and Lanisoh) pouches, but with the nifty cap.
 And if you puff out the bag a bit before pumping it will give you a more accurate volume indication.
 Overall, we think this concept is awesome, though the execution has some challenges.
 We say give it a try, but don't expect miracles.
 You can get a starter system with the pouches, adapters, nipples/squeeze bottles, and freezer rack for about $30 online.
 If you want the bottle warmer as well (note that it only fits Kiinde bottles), you can get the gift set for about $70 online.
 So certainly this system will set you back a bit relative to just purchasing some bottles and pouches for storage, but we think it might be worthwhile if your baby really takes a liking to the nipples, as it will certainly save you some time and energy.

 We did recently test out a new stainless steel baby bottle made by thinkbaby, and we loved the concept and not having to worry about plastics leaching chemicals into milk or a glass bottle shattering when dropped.
-But the stainless steel bottles fell short in a few regards: first, the plastic threaded nipple ring is very brittle and easy to crack (and when they're stainless collars they tend to leak), and we couldn't find any replacements online.
+But the stainless steel bottles fell short in a few regards: first, the threaded nipple ring is very brittle and easy to crack (and when they're stainless collars they tend to leak), and we couldn't find any replacements online.
 Second, the stainless bottle was easily dented when dropped, and it dented in the dishwasher as well.
 They also tend not to be insulated and don't help milk hold its temperature for very long.
 We suspect these will improve and become more common over the next few years, so we'll keep an eye on this growing trend.
 In the meantime, you can see our list of the best stainless baby bottles (or best glass bottles).